sydneygao/JJ-surge-config/README.md

 # JJ-surge-config
-## Configuration files for the iOS Surge app.
+## Config files for the iOS Surge app.

 ### ⚙️ Import the configuration in the Surge app by selecting "Import from URL" and entering one of the following links: